 - Trees tend to have high variance.
-Small change in the data can produce a very different series of splits. - Any change at an upper level of the tree is propagated down the tree and affects all other splits. - Large number of splits necessary to accurately capture simple models such as linear and additive relationships. - Lack of smoothness.
+Small change in the data can produce a very different series of splits. - Any change at an upper level of the tree is propagated down the tree and affects all other splits. - Large number of splits necessary to accurately capture simple models such as linear and additive relationships (to have low bias). - Lack of smoothness.